Lea17-hub/camera-optics-lab/README.md

 2. Apply the PSF to a real image using convolution
 3. Add defocus
 4. Compare spherical aberration, coma, and astigmatism
-5. Compare image degradation quantitatively
+5. Add sensor noise and quantify combined image degradation
-6. Explore basic image recovery
+6. Explore PSF-based image recovery
+7. Summarize the imaging pipeline, key findings, and limitations

 ## Current Progress